abdulahadbutt/abdulahadbutt.github.io/_posts/2022-08-18-how-to-add-ssh-keys.md

 # What is ssh?
 ssh stands for secure socket layer.
+It's basically a way for you to access remote servers in a convenient and safe way.

 # Steps to copy ssh public key to remote server
 1. First if you do not have a key, run the following command in a local terminal / Powershell to generate an SSH key pair: